 Your eyes are muscles and just like other muscles in your body they become sore when held in one position for too long.
 When your shoulders get stiff and sore you shrug or roll them.
 The same idea is behind these eye exercises.
 Give your eye muscles a break and they will thank you!

-By doing a few of these exercises like the ones above, you may increase your productivity, eliminate headaches and work errors, and maybe even reduce your risk of glaucoma!
+By doing a few of these exercises like the ones above and taking a daily eye vitamin, you may increase your productivity, eliminate headaches and work errors, and maybe even reduce your risk of glaucoma!
 When you stop and think about what you gain by following these simple exercises there is really no reason not to give them a try.
 Work and school can be difficult enough without straining your eyes and giving yourself more of a headache then necessary.